Thor77/hetzner-flatcar/README.md

 * `Static` - static data from [config](#configuration) option `flatcar.template_static` as `map[string]string`

 Afterwards it's transpiled into a Ignition file.

+Take a look at the [example config](doc/example.yml.gtpl) for a minimal example just creating a `core` user with the SSH Key used for rescue boot and setting the hostname to the maschine name.

 ## Deployment procedure
 1. check whether vm with the name given as first parameter already exists